jasonxyliu/ltl_transfer/README.md

     python3 map_generator.py --create_map --seed=0

 It is also possible to automatically look for adversarial maps for the Hierarchical RL baseline.
 To do so, we generate *num_eval_maps* random maps and rank them according to the difference between the reward obtained by an optimal policy and the reward obtained by an optimal myopic policy.
-The code will display the random seeds of top *num_adv_maps* ranked maps.
+The code will display the random seeds of the top *num_adv_maps* ranked maps.
 (You might then display those maps using the *--create_map* flag.)

     python3 map_generator.py --adversarial --num_adv_maps=5 --num_eval_maps=1000